List of stars for navigation: Equatorial stars

-The equatorial region of the celestial sphere's western hemisphere includes 13 navigational stars from Gienah in the constellation Corvus to Markab in Pegasus.
-It also includes stars from the constellations Virgo, Bootes, Libra, Corona Borealis, Scorpio, Ophiuchus, Sagittarius, and Aquila.
+The equatorial region of the celestial sphere's western hemisphere includes 12 navigational stars from Gienah in the constellation Corvus to Markab in Pegasus.
+It also includes stars from the constellations Virgo, Bootes, Libra, Corona Borealis, Scorpius, Ophiuchus, Sagittarius, and Aquila.
 The variable star Arcturus is the brightest star in this group.

 Northern stars

 The 11 northern stars are those with a declination between 30° north and 90° north.
 They are listed in order of decreasing sidereal hour angle, or from the vernal equinox westward across the sky.
-Starting with Schedar in the constellation Cassiopeia, the list includes stars from the constellations Auriga, the Great and Little Bears, Draco, Lyra and Cygnus.
+Starting with Schedar in the constellation Cassiopeia, the list includes stars from the constellations Auriga, the Great and Little Bears, Draco, Lyra, and Cygnus.
 The two brightest northern stars are Vega and Capella.

 In the star chart to the right, declination is shown by the radial coordinate, starting at 90° north in the center and decreasing to 30° north at the outer edge.
 Sidereal hour angle is shown as the angular coordinate, starting at 0° at the left of the chart, and increasing counter-clockwise.

 Southern stars

 The 18 southern stars are those with a declination between 30° south and 90° south.
 They are listed in order of decreasing sidereal hour angle, or from the vernal equinox westward across the sky.
-Starting with Ankaa in the constellation Phoenix, the list includes stars from the constellations Eridanus, Carina, Crux, Centaurus, Libra, Triangulum Australe, Scorpio, Sagittarius, Pavo, and Grus.
+Starting with Ankaa in the constellation Phoenix, the list includes stars from the constellations Eridanus, Carina, Crux, Centaurus, Triangulum Australe, Scorpius, Sagittarius, Pavo, and Grus.
 Canopus, Rigil Kentaurus, Achernar, and Hadar are the brightest stars in the southern sky.

 In the star chart to the right, declination is shown by the radial coordinate, starting at 90° south in the center and decreasing to 30° south at the outer edge.
 Sidereal hour angle is shown as the angular coordinate, starting at 0° at the right of the chart, and increasing clockwise.